By using Replypad, you agree to our Cookie Policy.

 • Trigger #2 If “Label is Support” then “Set Team = Support”.

-Now let’s say an event occurs, and a new conversation is received with Mailbox is Support.
+Now let’s say an event occurs, and a new ticket is received with Mailbox is Support.

 In the above example, rule #1 will execute, setting the label with the value Support.